Illegal Killing Of Mountain Lion Leads To Felony Conviction For Colorado Hunter

-Colorado Parks and Wildlife (CPW) announced on Thursday, December 27, that a 35-year-old named Andrew Pashley from Evergreen, Colorado has been convicted for the illegal sale of big-game wildlife as well as the illegal possession of a mountain lion, Fox News is reporting.
+Colorado Parks and Wildlife (CPW) announced on Thursday, December 27, that a 35-year-old named Andrew Pashley from Evergreen, Colorado, has been convicted for the illegal sale of big-game wildlife as well as the illegal possession of a mountain lion, Fox News is reporting.
 The former is a class 6 felony, and Pashley pleaded guilty to both crimes on November 8.

 Pashley has officially been sentenced to two years probation and is no longer allowed to hunt, fish, or trap animals.
 A future court hearing will determine if this is a lifelong ban.
 If so, the ban will be applicable in 48 states.